 The traditional dry sauna temperatures range from 150-190°F. The higher end of this range is the typical temperature that you would see in a dry sauna.

-Because of these temperatures, you will feel an elevation of your heart rate and increase in blood circulation which leads to an increase in the metabolic process.
+Because of these temperatures, you will feel an elevation in your heart rate and an increase in blood circulation, leading to an increase in the metabolic process.

 What is the ideal temperature for a dry sauna?